MileHacker Logo

 Local Specialties & Beverages

-• Tapenade: A savory spread of crushed olives, capers, anchovies, and oil from olives, often served with bread.
+• Tapenade: A savory spread of crushed olives, capers, anchovies, and oil from olives, usually accompanied by bread.

 • Soupe au Pistou: A refreshing summer vegetable soup containing pasta, topped with a basil, garlic, and olive oil paste.

-• Pieds et Paquets: A traditional dish of lamb trotters and tripe, slow-cooked in white wine and tomato sauce, an acquired taste.
+• Pieds et Paquets: A traditional dish of lamb trotters and tripe, slow-cooked in white vino and tomato sauce, an acquired taste.

-• Brandade de Morue: Creamy salt cod mashed using olive oil and garlic, served warm.
+• Brandade de Morue: Creamy salt cod mashed dressed with olive oil and garlic, served warm.

 Street Food & Drinks